STOWouters/phileMathJax/README.md

 -->
 ```

-This will override the settings as given by `config.php`.
+This will override the settings as given by `config.php` for the content file.

 ## Examples